 A number of our boats are available for season-long hire on weekdays for Angling Clubs or individual anglers on a catch and release basis.
-Hirers would be required to provide their own electric outboard motors.
+Hirers would be required to provide their own life jackets and electric outboard motors.

 Kelso and St Boswells & Newtown Districts Boats

 Throughout the year, a boat is reserved for the use of the two Association's season ticket members.
 To access the use of these boats members must pre-book the boat for the day it is required.

 Kelso - Boat 1

 St Boswells and Newtown Districts - Boat 2